 The billable hours in working time are the hours in which an employee has worked.
-However, there is a big difference to the productive hours in which an employee has worked.
-In this article, we explain the difference between billability and productivity.
+However, there is a big difference between this and the productive hours in which an employee has worked.
+In this article, we explain the difference between billable hours and productivity.

 Billable hours and productive hours

-In a way, billability and productivity go hand in hand.
+In a way, billability and productivity belong together.
 They are a team that cannot always be separated.
-But when it is separated, the big difference between the two becomes apparent.
+But when they are separated, the big difference between the two becomes apparent.

 Billable hours are the hours that are invoiced to customers.
 In contrast, there are also non-billable hours, which are also part of working time but are not worked directly for a customer.

 Let’s assume, for example, that you have a service company.
-You are given an assignment that you have to plan, conceptualize, organize and execute.
+You receive an order that you have to plan, design, organize and execute.
 These are all billable activities, as they are directly for the customer who placed the order.

 However, if you have meetings in between, take care of administrative matters and write invoices, these are non-billable hours.
 This work is not directly for a customer.
-Accordingly, they are not paid, i.e. not invoiced.
+Accordingly, they are not paid and therefore not billed.

 Billable hours are therefore the hours worked for customers.
-However, the productive hours do not always correspond to the billable hours.
+However, productive hours do not always correspond to billable hours.

 Let’s stay with our example: You have calculated that the order will be completed within 30 hours.
 These 30 hours are the billable hours for the customer.

 However, it does take longer and it takes 40 hours to complete the job.
 These are productive hours.
-The order required 40 hours of productive work.
+40 productive hours were worked on the order.
 However, only the 30 previously calculated hours are billable.
 The additional 10 hours must be renegotiated with the customer so that they also become billable hours.

 Calculate billability and productivity